rayniel95/rayniel95.github.io/docs/projects/projects.md

 - Implemented NFTs (ERC 721) smart contracts for admin, doctor, patients, drug exposure and notes using inheritance to improve code readability and reutilization.
 - Used openzeppelin contract to guarantee security, code readability and code reutilization.
-- Implemented a responsive design using the Bootstrap grid system.
+- Implemented a script for automatic contract deployment using Hardhat Ignition reducing the contract deployment complexity and time.
 - Implemented a polling mechanism to read the latest blocks every five seconds.

 Stack: